Introduction

 Our procurement team require new suppliers to complete a Request for Information ("RFI"), as part of the selection and on-boarding process, to assess their ability to comply with a range of requirements including legal, regulatory and financial.
 This includes compliance with modern slavery and human trafficking reporting requirements.

-Our policies and governance
+Our Policies and Governance

 The Companies have various policies and processes aimed at minimising the risk of modern slavery and human trafficking.
 These measures also encourage the reporting of any concerns related to these issues.
 Some of these policies and processes include: